 - Use a paintbrush dipped in water to wet any edges of the napkin you want to remove.
 This helps to tear the napkin away easily without ripping it.

 Seal the Pot

 - Wait 20-30 minutes for the napkin layer to dry.
 Then, apply a coat of Mod Podge Outdoor to the outside of the painted/decoupaged pot to seal it.

-- Wait 3-7 days before filling your flower pot and placing it outdoors.
+- Wait 3-7 days before transferring plants to your flower pot and placing it outdoors.